 - Settled a contentious case involving threats of copyright infringement for $21,802 for an architecture firm.

 - West Coast graphic design company was alleged to be a software pirate and a $340,000 demand was made.
-We were able to prove there was no lawful grounds for the infringement claim and we negotiated a case dismissal with no out-of-pocket payment to the company based on legitimate defense to software infringement.
+We were able to prove there were no lawful grounds for the infringement claim and we negotiated a case dismissal with no out-of-pocket payment to the company based on a legitimate defense to software infringement.

 - Settled a case with Architecture Firm for $8,183 despite demands exceeding that amount.